 For the last few years, Coney Island Amusement Park was under threat of being completely torn down and rebuilt.
 Well, a lot of new attractions have been added and it's brighter than I ever remember!
 The only complaint I have…ironically of course…is that the boardwalk gets very dirty after a time.
 Especially on the weekends.
 But what's Coney Island without the mess?
 As of this summer it's actually become even more 'family friendly.'
 Though you'll still find your usual drunks and troublemakers and such roaming the boardwalk at night.
 Sigh, nothing in this world is untainted..nothing.

 The new developers still left us with some dignity and didn't remove our famous Wonder Wheel and Cyclone.
 Those two rides have been designated Historical landmarks.
 I do miss seeing the spooky, vine-covered abandoned Thunder bolt ride.
 Around since 1925, it was finally discontinued in 1982 after a fire.
 (Hey, maybe Jeffrey Jones got to ride it!)
 It was demolished in 2000 before proposals were able to get approved to make it a landmark. :(

-In 2008, fearing the worst, I went and took pictures of Coney Island.
 For now, though somewhat altered, Coney Island still stands.
 However, I'm COMPLETELY miffed the removed the old Antique shooting gallery.
-I used to love to 'hit' the target on the Piano player and watch the dummy plunk down in slo-mo and bang the keys.
+I used to love to 'hit' the target on the Piano player and watch the dummy plunk down and bang the keys in Slow-motion.
 Or the spinning beer can and the giant bear that rose up and growled.
 I can still hear all the crazy noises in my mind whenever anyone hit those funky targets.
 They used real .22 rifles too and you got a bunch of shots for fifty cents.